How do I get started in aerial photography?

 STARTING OUT IN AERIAL PHOTOGRAPHY – MY STORY

-It all began for me over 10 years ago when I was approached by a friend looking to sell some of his equipment – an electric heavy lift helicopter and camera cage.
-The camera mount frame was made from scrap metal and there was a rubber bungie cord affixed to cancel out the vibrations.
-It was a pretty simple contraption with no video downlink which meant I could not monitor the shots I was taking whilst in the air, and the camera remote I was using to activate the camera only worked within 200 meters so it was a challenging exercise to get the shot.
+It all began over 10 years ago when a friend pproached me looking to sell some of his equipment.
+It was an electric heavy lift helicopter and camera cage.
+The camera mount frame was made from scrap metal and a rubber bungie cord to cancel out the vibrations.
+It was a pretty simple contraption with no video downlink which meant I could not monitor the shots.
+Therefore, the camera remote I was using to activate the camera only worked within 200m so it was a challenging exercise to get the shot.

-A few years later drone technology started to take off and the units were starting to be more reliable with the ability to carry heavy DSLRs.
+A few years later drone technology started to take off with the ability to carry heavy DSLRs.
 It was then that I invested in a hexacopter (six engines).
 It was a breeze to fly compared to the remote helicopter as it could hold its bearing without me touching the remote allowing me to compose my frame.
 Back then long distance video downlink and a 20 minute flight time was only a dream.
 I can actually remember visualising this feature which is now reality for everyone.

-As the film industry became increasingly aware of the drone revolution there still weren’t a lot of operators and I was fortunate enough to start getting a lot of work around the world filming for the USA division of Discovery and the Travel Channel.
+As the film industry became increasingly aware of the drone revolution there still weren’t a lot of operators.
+I was fortunate enough to start getting a lot of work around the world filming for the USA division of Discovery and the Travel Channel.

-In 2014 my image Life and Death (pictured below) became one of the first drone images in the world to win a major photography award, taking out International Landscape Photo of the Year (2014).
+In 2014 my image Life and Death became one of the first drone images in the world to win a major photography award, taking out International Landscape Photo of the Year.
 For more information on this image and story behind the capture visit HERE.

 As drone technology improved so did the camera technology, a parallel development which made obtaining decent set up more affordable and accessible.